sol/rewrite-with-location/README.markdown

  * code that uses Template Haskell has an additional runtime dependency ([`template-haskell`][template-haskell])
  * is not valid Haskell98
  * is not available for all architectures (?)
+ * Usage is "opt-in."
+A library author must explicitly use the TH version of the function with usage information, as opposed to this proposal which would automatically add location information for existing code.
+ * It requires a different syntax which may be unappealing to users.

 [template-haskell]: http://hackage.haskell.org/package/template-haskell "Template Haskell on Hackage"
 [jhc-srcloc-annotate]: http://repetae.net/computer/jhc/jhc.shtml#new-extensions